Popular rural Irish youth organisation announces name change

 MEP Maria Walsh officially launched the rebranding of Macra na Feirme at the National Ploughing Championships in Ratheniska, Co Laois on Wednesday September 21.

-With over 70 years of community engagement and 170 clubs nationwide, newly-named Macra aims to evolve with Ireland's changing rural and urban landscape.
+The newly-named Macra says it aims to evolve with Ireland's changing rural and urban landscape.

 Macra CEO Mick Curran said, "We are a membership led organisation that is evolving and growing to represent the needs and wants of our members, the new brand represents our commitment to our past whilst continuing to looking forward."